Guardians vs. Royals Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jose Ramirez, Bobby Witt Jr. and others in the Cleveland Guardians-Kansas City Royals matchup at Kauffman Stadium on Tuesday at 8:10 PM ET.
+Player prop bet odds for Jose Ramirez, Bobby Witt Jr. and others are available when the Cleveland Guardians visit the Kansas City Royals at Kauffman Stadium on Wednesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!